ivanov-ivo/BarberShop/README.md

 ---

-**Note**: This application is designed for barbershop management and includes features for appointmentDatabaseEntity booking, barberDatabaseEntity management, and administrative oversight.
+**Note**: This application is designed for barbershop management and includes features for appointment booking, barber management, and administrative oversight.
 Make sure to configure the database and security settings according to your specific requirements before deployment.